-The Perth metropolitan area has a reliable and inexpensive public transport network which makes getting around the city simple.
-This network is made up of buses, trains and ferries (though the ferry network is very small and of limited use).
+The Perth metropolitan area has a reliable and inexpensive public transport network that makes navigating the city simple and efficient.
+This network is made up of buses, trains and ferries, though the ferry system is limited and isn't commonly used by commuters.

-Because the public transportation network is not as extensive as those that one would find in larger Australian cities like Sydney and Melbourne, most expats find it is worth investing in a car to make getting around in Perth a bit easier.
+Because the public transportation network is not as extensive as those in larger Australian cities such as Sydney and Melbourne, most expats find it is worth investing in a car to make getting around in Perth a bit easier.

 Public transport in Perth

-The public transport network in Perth is run by Transperth, which has an integrated ticket system.
-The Transperth network is divided into zones – passengers wishing to use the network buy a ticket valid for a certain number of zones.
-The ticket can then be used on any bus, train or ferry (or any combination of the three) to travel within the selected number of zones.
-There is a time limit for these tickets, the length of which depends on how many zones are to be crossed.
+The public transport network in Perth is run by Transperth and uses an integrated ticket system.
+The Transperth network is divided into zones, and passengers buy tickets that are valid for a certain number of zones.
+The tickets can be used on any bus, train or ferry (or any combination of the three) to travel within the selected number of zones.
+There is a time limit for these tickets, depending on how many zones are crossed.

 Commuters also have the option of purchasing a SmartRider card, which automatically calculates the fare and deducts it from preloaded credit.
-If planning to use the service frequently, SmartRider cards are the best option as they offer a generous discount compared to cash fares.
+SmartRider cards are the best option for regular commuters, as they offer a generous discount compared to cash fares.

 Taxis in Perth